chipnbits/CPSC425/readme.md

 - Assignment 6: Exploring CNNs and Image Segmentation

 All readings, course notes, and assignments completed as of Jan 6th, 2024

+Personal MD notes are viewable in personal notes directory